 What do we mean by this?
 Either an application in the process only outputs the necessary data in poor quality.
 That can certainly happen.
 Then the software has an interface, but the processed data is only provided inadequately.
 Here it is often worth taking a closer look to see if there is a solution.

-However, it may also be that the data cannot be prepared in a standardised way.
+However, it may also be that the data cannot be prepared in a standardized way.
 Here is an example: one of our clients issues certificates for which people have to apply.
 For this, other certificates and proofs must be submitted.
 However, these can differ greatly.
-Depending on the issuing body, a certificate may or may not be recognised.
+Depending on the issuing body, a certificate may or may not be recognized.
 The employees need only a few minutes for this check.
-Automation, on the other hand, is hardly possible, as thousands of different documents would be possible and the human eye is quicker to recognise what kind of proof it is.
+Automation, on the other hand, is hardly possible, as thousands of different documents would be possible and the human eye is quicker to recognize what kind of proof it is.

 Despite these two points, this does not mean that automation is not possible at all.
 In the last example, for example, we start with our automation in the following step: if suitable, the certificate is automatically generated, sent and published.
 The starting point of a process can therefore be human interaction at any time in order to then trigger an automated process.

 So it's worth taking a closer look at your own processes.
-If the process is repetitive, boring, standardisable and digitised, chances are good that it can be automated.
+If the process is repetitive, boring, standardizable and digitized, chances are good that it can be automated.

 This automation can then not only save time, but also reduce sources of error, improve process quality, support your business even in strong growth phases and run stably, regardless of the available resource of time.
 If you are unsure whether your processes are suitable, please contact us.
 Together we will find individual solutions that are flexible and scalable.